UbeyOzcan/UbeyOzcan/README.md

 - 👋 Hi, I’m @UbeyOzcan
 - 👀 I’m interested in Actuarial programming, statistical modelling and tooling in R and Python.
-- 🌱 I’m currently learning Python, SQL, R-Shiny and other programming languages
+- 🌱 I’m currently learning Docker, API and Web App Dev for actuarial, statistical and financial topic
 - 👀 I’m looking to collaborate on Actuarial, quantitative finance and tooling projects
 - 📫 How to reach me : Via Linkedin : www.linkedin.com/in/ubeyozcan or by my personal mail : ozcanubey@outlook.com